adrianmcli/omg-counters/README.md

 # OMG Counters
-A collection of increment/decrement counters using various frontend frameworks.
+Increment/decrement counters using various frontend frameworks.

 ### _When a hello world is too simple, but a todo app is too complex._